Holistische Arts

 CIN 2, wishing to conceive

 “I hesitated for a long time: LEEP or not?
 HPV Health helped me make an informed choice.
-I chose the combination approach and am glad I took that chance.
+I chose the combined approach and am glad I took that chance.
 My last smear test was normal again.”

 A